An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

-Furthermore, we observed that the autocomplete flow was incomplete on almost all websites, e.g., the autocomplete attribute was only available on the username field or was missing in one of the fields in the change form.
-Moreover, some websites used non-standardized website-specific names or identifiers for relevant HTML forms, making it difficult to automatically distinguish between the current and new password fields, e.g., ``ooui-php-1'' for a new password field or ``from-textbox 168991461905578'' for the current password field.
+Furthermore, we observed that the autocomplete flow was incomplete on almost all websites (102 of \var{total_URLS}, 92\%), e.g., the autocomplete attribute was only available on the username or was missing in one of the fields in the change form.
+Moreover, some websites used non-standardized website-specific names or identifiers for relevant forms, making it difficult to automatically distinguish between the current and new password fields, e.g., ``ooui-php-1'' for a new password field or ``from-textbox 16899'' for the current password.
 Additionally, we noticed that some websites had misleading HTML names, such as ``text'' for the username.

-Some websites posed challenges due to missing form field identifiers (names, IDs, autocomplete attributes).
-We even observed dynamically changing identifiers between page loads – likely from A/B testing implementations – which occasionally caused autocomplete attribute conflicts, such as the unintended mapping of current password fields to new password inputs.
+Some websites posed challenges due to missing field identifiers (names, IDs, autocomplete attributes).
+We even observed dynamically changing identifiers between page loads, likely from A/B testing, which occasionally caused autocomplete attribute conflicts, such as the unintended mapping of current password fields to new password inputs.
 A few websites implemented the HTML ``passwordrules'' attribute~\cite{apple-20-manager-quirks}.
 This attribute can support password managers in generating policy-compliant random passwords.

-\begin{keyInsights}{Not Adhering to W3C Standards} Only a few websites implemented the ``.well-known'' standard in line with the W3C draft for changing passwords and HTML attributes to support password managers correctly, despite its potential to streamline updates.
-The absence of automation standards burdens \gls{pwc} processes and contributes to their overall complexity. \end{keyInsights}